You can use verry simple method with httpasswd:

 ...

-image locally, so it downloaded the image from Docker Hub, which is the default repository.
-Once the image downloaded, Docker created a container from the image and the application within the container executed, displaying the message.docker
+hello-world image locally, so it downloaded the image from Docker Hub, which is the default repository.
+Once the image downloaded, Docker created a container from the image and the application within the container executed, displaying the message.docker command with the search subcommand.
+For example, to search for the Ubuntu image, type:

 - docker search ubuntu